Practicing Chinese Medicine: Are they Qualified?

 Outside of acupuncture, there is gua-sha, cupping, tuina, and moxibustion, all of which can treat back pain in and by themselves or be adjuncts to acupuncture.

 As you can see, there is a multitude of ways to address problems.
 What is most commonly known by the public, knowingly or unknowingly, is point energetics.
 Most acupuncturist use this system.
 First, it should be mentioned that this system is actually rooted in Chinese herbal medicine and was not the basis for how acupuncture was practiced in ancient times.
 Does it still work?
 Yes.
 Is it the best approach to help patients?
 Debatable.
-In my opinion based on my own clinical experience and that of others , no.
+In my opinion based on my own clinical experience and that of others, no. That said, I will sometimes do 2 treatments in one session if I don’t get the results I’m looking for and will utilize the point energetics approach.
+One of the main differences in the channel based theory and point energetics is that the results with channel theory are seen within minutes, and that’s a great thing.

 Despite acupuncture being known for its applicability for pain relief, it is a stand-alone medicine.
 It is phenomenal at treating pain, can normalize menstrual cycles, eradicate fibroids, reduce stress, heal past traumas, balance the mental-emotional state, help guide the spiritual aspect of self, and improve many other imbalances.